 The recovery period depends on the type of chemical peel treatment undergone by the patient.
 The immediate results are pretty much similar to that of a sunburned skin involving redness, scaling of the skin.
 Most of the patients experience these conditions within three to seven days.
 Mild peels may be repeated at an interval of one to four weeks until the desired appearance is achieved.
 The medium and deep peels may result in the swelling at the area of treatment.
 Patients will also experience blistering, skin turning brown, peeling of the skin over a period of 14 days.
 The deep peel treatment can be performed once but the medium depth peels may be repeated for six to 12 months if required.

-After undergoing the treatment the area of treatment is usually bandaged for several days.
 Doctors may also instruct their patients to avoid sun exposure of the treated skin for several months after undergoing a chemical peel treatment procedure.
 Some skin types are prone to develop a temporary or permanent color change in the skin after undergoing a chemical peel treatment.
-There are also lower risks for scarring in certain areas of the face.